Licá: Belenenses

 A free agent, Licá joined C.F.
 Os Belenenses on a four-month deal on 1 February 2018, extending his contract until 2020 that May.
 He scored a career-best in the Portuguese top division of 11 goals for the reorganised B-SAD in 2018–19, including March's goal of the month against Portimonense S.C. in a 2–2 draw.

 Later career

 On 14 November 2020, Licá joined S.C.
 Farense, again at zero cost until the end of the season.
 In a campaign that ended with relegation, he received the first red card of his career in a 3–1 home victory over Gil Vicente F.C. on 10 January.

 Licá returned to last-placed Belenenses SAD on 10 February 2022, having been out of work since the summer.
 He returned to his hometown one year later, signing with amateurs ACDR Lamelas in the Viseu Football Association's district leagues.

+Licá announced his retirement in May 2026, aged 37.